nchlscrawley/cse15l-lab-reports/lab-report-1-week-2.md

 ```
 ssh cse15lwi22___@ieng6.ucsd.edu
 ```
 * This command lets you connect to the ieng6 server.
-The terminal should look like this once you're connected.
-(If this is the first time you connect to the server and you get a message asking if you want to connect, type yes.)
+(If this your first time connecting to the ieng6 server, you will get a message asking if you want to connect.
+Type yes.)
+* The terminal should look like this once you're connected.
 ![Image](lab-1-step-2.png)